Fadis-Fairushin/Fadis-Fairushin/README.md

 </h1>
 <h3 align="center">An empty-headed and clumsy programmer<h3>

+### I develop everything on a laptop with Windows OS
++ Laptop: Lenovo ideapad 330-15IKB
++ 6 GB RAM;
++ 1 TB hard drive;
++ The discrete video card is dead, it sits on the integrated Intel(R) HD Graphics 620.

 ### I am studying programming in areas such as:
 + Fullstack
 + Creating chat bots